Magaswaran/Magaswaran/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning computer science engineering
 - 💞️ I’m looking to collaborate on web developing project
 - 📫 To reach me in linkedin
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-

 <!---
 Magaswaran/Magaswaran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.